g-farrow/boto3_batch_utils/README.md

 The library is very simple to use.
 To use it, you must initialise a client, send it the payloads you want to transmit and finally tell the client to clear down.

-To use the library you do not need care how to batch up the payloads and send them into their target service.
+To use the library you do not need to care how payloads are batched and sent to their target service.
 The library will take care of this for you.
-This allows you to utilise the significant efficiencies of `boto3`'s batch send/put/write methods, without the headaches of error handling and batch sizes.
+This allows you to utilise the significant efficiencies of `boto3`'s batch send/put/write methods, without the headaches of error handling, retries and batch sizes.

 Each of the supported services has it's own dispatcher client.
 Each has the same 2 methods with which to interact.
 So interacting with each of the various service clients is similar and follows the same 3 steps: